-We strive to be a welcoming, enthusiastic, inclusive and encouraging choir.
+We strive to be a welcoming, friendly, inclusive, enthusiastic and encouraging choir.

 All singers are welcome – whatever your age, gender, ability, experience or confidence level.

 There is no requirement for an audition.
-However, experience of sight-singing would be beneficial.
+However, experience of sight-singing is beneficial.

 Rehearsals are on Monday evenings, 7.30pm – 9.15pm, from the beginning of September until the end of June, excluding ‘half-term’ holidays.